mpascucci/CheesePy_Game/README.md

 But if you want to get to the next level you need to solve this one with code.
 Let's see.

 In order to get the cheese, the mouse has to move 3 times to the right to get on the cheese, then grab it.
-You can achieve this behavior with the following code:
+You can achieve this behavior with the code here belo.
+Delete the prevous code and copy-paste the following:

 ```python
 from cheesepy_game import start_game, Buddy